Healthy eating 1.

 Home cooking gives you control over ingredients, preparation methods, and portion sizes.

-• Benefits: It’s cheaper, healthier, and can be a relaxing, therapeutic activity.
+Benefits: It’s cheaper, healthier, and can be a relaxing, therapeutic activity.

-• Experiment: Try new recipes or cuisines to keep meals exciting and enjoyable.
+Experiment: Try new recipes or cuisines to keep meals exciting and enjoyable.

 Why healthy eating is challenging.

-Despite the flood of information about healthy eating, making lasting changes can be tough.
-Our habits—automatic, learned behaviors—are deeply ingrained and not easy to shift.
+Our automatic, learned behaviors - habits - are deeply ingrained and not easy to change.
 Emotional eating, bingeing, and compulsive eating often stand in the way, creating a cycle of poor choices and weight gain.

-The key to overcoming these challenges is to understand your habits.
-Identify the unhealthy patterns (“name it to fix it”) and uncover the reasons behind them.
-Once you understand what drives your choices, you can begin to make strategic changes.
+The key to overcoming these challenges is to understand our habits.
+Identifying the unhealthy patterns (“name it to fix it”) and uncovering the reasons behind them.

 The power of small steps.